isabella232/data-workbench.en-1/help/home/c-dataset-const-proc/c-data-trans/c-transf-types/c-standard-transf/c-retransform.md

 ---
 description: The RETransform (regular expression) transformation is a pattern-matching transformation that uses regular expressions to specify a pattern to look for and capture in the input and stores the captured string in a designated output field.
-seo-description: The RETransform (regular expression) transformation is a pattern-matching transformation that uses regular expressions to specify a pattern to look for and capture in the input and stores the captured string in a designated output field.
-seo-title: RETransform
 solution: Analytics
 title: RETransform
 topic: Data workbench